fcerbell/fcerbell.github.io/_posts/en/2021-05-20-Debian112Common020SSHinstallationandconfiguration-en.md

 title: Debian11, Common, SSH installation and configuration
 description: Ensure that `ssh` is configured.
 Secure it to forbid any direct password-based connection.
 Only key-challenge authentication is allowed.
 category: Computers
-tags: [ GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, SSH, Password, Passwordless, Key-pair, Authentication, Prohibit-password ]
+tags: [ Debian11 Preparation, GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, SSH, Password, Passwordless, Key-pair, Authentication, Prohibit-password ]
 ---

 Ensure that `ssh` is configured.
 Secure it to forbid any direct password-based connection.
 Only key-challenge authentication is allowed.